alanng10/class-lang/Docue/Article/English/a.md

 Class API reference class defines and comp defines use English that uses singular words and "list" word instead of plural words.

 The English uses the word "the" as definite article, and the word "a" as indefinite article.
+The word "a" is used instead of the word "an".